Terenceyuyue/varFEM/README.md

 We consider three forms of variational problems.
   - The first and the second are commonly used in linear elastic problems in the form of strain and/or stress tensors.
   - The third is just a variant of the second one with Laplacian replacing the strain tensors (named Navier form).
-  - For each formulation, sparse assembling indices and detailed explanation are given.
+  - For each formulation, sparse assembling index and detailed explanation are given.

 For the first two formulations,  “Neumann”  boundary conditions and Dirichlet boundary conditions are applied.
 For the third fomulation, only Dirichlet conditions are used in view of the practical problems.